gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/listmethods11.md

 Write a function called "get_length_of_shortest_element".

-Given a list, "get_length_of_shortest_element" returns the length of the shortest string in the given list.
+Given a list of strings, "get_length_of_shortest_element" returns the length of the shortest string in the given list.

 Notes:
 * It should return 0 if the list is empty.
+* If there are ties, it returns the first element to appear.

 ```
 output = get_length_of_shortest_element(['one', 'two', 'three'])